usgs/shakemap/doc_source/manual4_0/tg_verification.rst

 Thus, the bias is 0.36, as seen in :num:`Figure #verification-test-three` (solid black line) at distance from the observation.

-As discussed in :ref:`subsec-engler-mvn-computation-4`, the conditional mean and covariance are given by :ref:`Engler et al. (2021) <engler2022>` equations 19 and 20:
+As discussed in :ref:`subsubsec-engler-mvn-computation-4`, the conditional mean and covariance are given by :ref:`Engler et al. (2022) <engler2022>` equations 19 and 20:

 .. math::
-   :label: engler-cond-mean
+   :label: engler-cond-mean-verif

     \mathbf{\mu_{Y_1|y_2}} =
         \mathbf{\mu_{Y_1}} +